Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Mienshao.md

 ---
 Ability1: Inner Focus
 Ability2: Regenerator
+Baby: 'No'
+BookImageName: HOME620.png
+BookShinyImageName: HOME620_s.png
 BoxSprite: SRD-BoxSprite-mienshao.png
+DexCategory: Martial Arts Pokemon
+DexDescription: By the time they evolve they already have many years of experience in fighting.
+They use the long fur on their arms as a whip to strike their opponents and will not stop until the foe is defeated.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 14
+  Feet: 4.6
+  Meters: 1.4
 HiddenAbility: Reckless
 HomeSprite: SRD-HomeSprite-mienshao.png
 Learnset: '[[SRD-Mienshao-Learnset]]'
 Legendary: 'No'
 Name: Mienshao
 Number: 620
+PrimaryEggGroup: Field
+SecondaryEggGroup: Human-Like
 Sprite: mienshao.png
 Type1: Fighting
 Type2: ''
+Weight:
+  Hectograms: 355
+  Kilograms: 35.5
+  Pounds: 78.3
 ---

 #PokeroleSRD/Pokedex